GA4 Issues: What Can You Do About Them?

 In Universal Analytics there were 4 types of goals (conversions) you could create:

-The first two are quick and easy to set up within GA, but are only mildly helpful.
+The first two were quick and easy to set up within UA, but are only mildly helpful.
 It might be interesting to see how many people view 3 or more pages during their session, but that won’t typically help you understand much about why they are (or not) buying or filling out your contact form.
-The destination goal, however, is both quick to create in GA and can be quite helpful.
+The destination goal, however, is both quick to create and can be quite helpful.
 You could, for example, track visits to a Contact page as an important conversion action for someone likely looking for how to get in touch.
 Or you could track visits to a “thank you” page, that a visitor automatically lands on following a form submission.
-These destination goals take all of 30 seconds to create in UA and can be quite effective.
+These destination goals took all of 30 seconds to create in UA.

-Event goals are also quite effective, but they are more complicated to create.
-To create an event goal, you need the help of Google Tag Manager to track “events” like button clicks, downloads, and scrolls that don’t cause a new page view.
+Event goals were also quite effective, but they are more complicated to create.
+To create an event goal in UA, you need the help of Google Tag Manager to track “events” like button clicks, downloads, and scrolls that don’t cause a new page view.
 Personally, I used only Event and Destination goals in the Root and Branch UA property.
 Here are two examples below, with a click-based event goal and a page view based destination goal.

 Setting Up Conversions in GA4